xplorts/xplorts/README.md

 Script | Description
 --- | ---
-lines.py | Create a line chart showing several time series with a split factor.
-Widgets select one split factor category at a time. scatter.py | Create scatter chart showing one or more time series with a split factor.
-Widgets select one split factor category at a time. snapcomp.py | Create a snapshot growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal stacked bars showing growth components, and a line showing overall growth.
-A widget selects one time period at a time. stacks.py | Create stacked bar chart showing several data series with a split factor.
-Widgets select one split factor at a time (or one time period at a time if the split factor is plotted as a chart axis). tscomp.py | Create a time series growth components chart, with time periods along the horizontal axis, vertical stacked bars showing growth components, and a line showing overall growth.
-Widgets select one split factor category at a time. xplor_lprod.py | Create a labour productivity dashboard, with three charts including: <ul><li>a lines chart showing levels of labour productivity, gross value added, and labour,</li> <li>a time series growth components chart showing cumulative growth in labour productivity, gross value added, and labour, and</li> <li>a snapshot growth components chart showing period-on-period growth in labour productivity, gross value added, and labour.</li>
+dblprod | Create a labour productivity dashboard, with three charts including: <ul><li>a lines chart showing levels of labour productivity, gross value added, and labour,</li> <li>a time series growth components chart showing cumulative growth in labour productivity, gross value added, and labour, and</li> <li>a snapshot growth components chart showing period-on-period growth in labour productivity, gross value added, and labour.</li>
-utils/ukons_lprod_to_csv.py | Extract data from ONS labour productivity datasets such as [Output per hour worked, UK](https://www.ons.gov.uk/economy/economicoutputandproductivity/productivitymeasures/datasets/outputperhourworkeduk), in a format suitable for use with `xplorts` charts.
+lines | Create a line chart showing several time series with a split factor.
+Widgets select one split factor category at a time. scatter | Create scatter chart showing one or more time series with a split factor.
+Widgets select one split factor category at a time. snapcomp | Create a snapshot growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal stacked bars showing growth components, and a line showing overall growth.
+A widget selects one time period at a time. stacks | Create stacked bar chart showing several data series with a split factor.
+Widgets select one split factor at a time (or one time period at a time if the split factor is plotted as a chart axis). tscomp | Create a time series growth components chart, with time periods along the horizontal axis, vertical stacked bars showing growth components, and a line showing overall growth.
+Widgets select one split factor category at a time. utils/ukons_lprod_to_csv.py | Extract data from ONS labour productivity datasets such as [Output per hour worked, UK](https://www.ons.gov.uk/economy/economicoutputandproductivity/productivitymeasures/datasets/outputperhourworkeduk), in a format suitable for use with `xplorts` charts.
 </details>